r-kovalch/omnigec-models/README.md

 ## Notes

-- For details on data, refer to omnigec-data repository: https://github.com/r-kovalch/omnigec-data
+- For details on data, refer to the omnigec-data repository: https://github.com/r-kovalch/omnigec-data